DannyDouglass/LeanUx/README.md

 	$ sudo lsof -iTCP:80 -sTCP:LISTEN

-And verify that you can get a directory listing from `http://leanux.local`
+And verify that you can pull up `http://leanux.local/index.htm`

 Running the Server
 ------------------